levyjeff/levyjeff.github.io/_teaching/teaching.md

 I am passionate about teaching good data and programming skills to researchers.
 Many programs in the social sciences teach multiple semesters of statistcs or econometrics while paying scant attention to dealing with data in a rigorous way, despite the fact that successful research requires both.
 This has become my niche at the Harris School, where I designed and regularly teach three of the core courses in the [Certificate in Data Analytics](https://harris.uchicago.edu/academics/design-your-path/certificates/certificate-data-analytics) program for MPP students.

 ## University of Chicago, Harris School of Public Policy
+### PPHA 30546: Machine Learning (Python)
+The objective of this course is to train students to be insightful users of modern machine learning methods.
+The class covers regularization methods for regression and classification, as well as large-scale approaches to inference and testing.
+In order to have greater flexibility when analyzing datasets, both frequentist and Bayesian methods are investigated.
+__Quarters taught:__ _Winter 2025_

 ### PPHA 30537: Data and Programming for Public Policy I (Python)
 The first course in the Harris School Certificate in Data Analytics sequence, PPHA 30537 is intended for students with experience using "legacy" research platforms (e.g. Stata) but no background in rigorous coding.
 The student taking this course will develop in three technical and three non-technical areas: